KristianWold/sum-and-elab/notebooks/inference/README.md

 **Real Highlight**: london's metropolitan police say the man was arrested at luton airport after landing on a flight from istanbul. he's been charged with terror offenses allegedly committed since the start of november.

 **Highlight Predicted from Article**:

+### Comments

 **Article Predicted from Highlight**: (cnn) -- a man who was arrested at luton airport on wednesday after landing on a flight from istanbul said he was arrested and questioned by an immigration officer. the man, who did not want to be named, was detained by immigration authorities. the man is charged with terrorism offenses, according to immigration and customs enforcement (fpf). he was booked on an unrelated charge. the man, originally from syria, was arrested wednesday at luton airport, where he boarded a flight from istanbul. he was charged with terror offenses, and the flight landed at luton international airport. he was arrested with suspected terrorism offenses, according to the airport. the latest charge is connected to the alleged plot in istanbul, the airport's website says.

-**Recoverd Highlight**: a man on a flight from istanbul says he was arrested and questioned by immigration officers. he boarded the flight from istanbul to luton, authorities say. the man is charged with terrorism offenses, according to the airport's website.

 ### Comments

-When predicting an article from the highlight, the model can represent the stated information correctly or incorrectly, in addition to inventing new information.

 Correct information:
  - Arrested at Luton airport